Skip to main content

 Medullary Cystic Disease

 This is an autosomal dominant disease caused by mutations in the gene for uromodulin on chromosome 16.
-Recently, mutations in the mucin gene on chromosome 1 were also shown to be associated with medullary cystic disease.
+Mutations in the mucin gene on chromosome 1 were also shown to be associated with medullary cystic disease.
 Although individuals do have some kidney cysts, interstitial scarring of the kidneys is prominent and kidneys tend to be small.
+Recently, another gene, DNAJB11, was also shown to cause kidney cysts with interstitial scarring.
 Renal failure typically develops in adulthood; other complications include high uric acid levels and gout.

 Tuberous Sclerosis